chrishoina/ords-flask-livelab-2024/ords-bind-and-query-parameters/ords-bind-and-query-parameters.md

       ORDER BY RUNTIME DESC
     ```

 2. If you recall from previous Live Labs, you'll recognize this `MOVIE` table.
-It is comprised of various datatypes.
+It is comprised of various data types.
 One such is the `JSON` datatype.
 In this example, you'll see how ORDS can REST-enable functions such as `JSON_EXISTS`.

     ![Reviewing the table data; JSON data types.](images/workshop-presentation-six.png " ")

-3. Click the `Start` icon, to test the Handler source code.
+3. Click the <svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" class="bi bi-play-circle-fill" viewBox="0 0 16 16"><path d="M16 8A8 8 0 1 1 0 8a8 8 0 0 1 16 0M6.79 5.093A.5.5 0 0 0 6 5.5v5a.5.5 0 0 0 .79.407l3.5-2.5a.5.5 0 0 0 0-.814z" focusable="false"/></svg> Start icon, to test this Resource Handler source code.
 When the Bind Variables dialog appears, enter `Comedy` in the `genre` field and `210` in the `runtime` field.

     ![Inputting bind variables.](images/workshop-presentation-seven.png " ")